-This creed repeated by Paul in Philippians 2:5-11 eloquently relates what God did in becoming man and approaching us stripped of everything that might unmistakably identify Him as God our Creator so that He could invite us to love him without coercion.
+This creed repeated by Paul in Philippians 2:5-11 eloquently relates what God did in becoming man and approaching us stripped of everything that might unmistakably identify Him as God our Creator.
+He did this so that He could invite us to love him without coercion.

 That God would give us the ultimate hope, showing us that He overcomes our greatest weakness (sin), of which we are woefully unable to master left to our own devices, and our greatest fear (death) is the ultimate resolution.

 In this same way, God found in Abraham a man whose mind contained the thoughts and images that were most receptive to what God needed to communicate to reveal Himself.
-God found in the descendants of Abraham a people who were best able to carry that revelation forward, preserving it, cultivating and expanding on that revelation in ways that God was best able to set the stage for His own appearance in the story.
+God found in the descendants of Abraham a people who were able to carry that revelation forward, preserving it, cultivating and expanding on that revelation in ways that allowed God to set the stage for His own appearance in the story.

 From the same speech Paul gave at the Areopagus, Paul, explains it this way: